Finding the right paddle is almost as important as finding a great standup paddle board (SUP).

 How To Choose A SUP Paddle

-Finding the right length for you and your SUP depends on a multitude of factors, including your height, the condition of the water, and the length and width of the SUP’s hull.
+Finding the right length for you and your SUP depends on a variety of factors, including your height, the condition of the water, and the length and width of the SUP’s hull.

 A general rule to consider in choosing the correct paddle size is to stand the paddle upright and it should be eight to twelve inches taller than you.
 Any shorter than eight inches you will have to exert more energy to paddle, due to a decrease in leverage.

-Any longer than twelve inches and the paddle will be harder to move up out of the water because of too much leverage.
+Any longer than twelve inches and the paddle will be harder to pull up out of the water.
 This test is a general rule of thumb, but an ideal solution is to get an adjustable paddle so that you can try different lengths to see what works best.

-The component of the SUP paddle that make it viable is the blade.
-It is extremely hard to propel yourself through the water with only a pole.
-The blade is designed with a slender with a low profile.
-As you pass the blade through the water, it exerts force on the water, in turn creating acceleration for the paddle boarder SUP paddle blades essentially come in three dimensional categories: small, medium and large.
-Choose a paddle and blade combination that best suits your needs.
+The most important component of the SUP paddle is the blade.
+The blades are designed to be slender with a low profile for less drag.
+As you pass the blade through the water, it exerts force on the water, in turn creating acceleration for the paddle boarder.
+SUP paddle blades come in roughly size categories: small, medium and large.
+The size you use will depend on your fitness and experience level.